stdlib_math modulestdlib_math module provides general purpose mathematical functions.

 end program example_math_arg

-argd
+argd functionExperimental

 Elemental function.

-computes the phase angle (degree version) of complex
+argd computes the phase angle (degree version) of complex scalar in the interval (-180.0,180.0].

-are such that z = abs(z)*exp((0.0, θ*π/180.0))
+The angles in θ are such that z = abs(z)*exp((0.0, θ*π/180.0)).

-: Shall be a complex
+z: Shall be a complex scalar/array.

-This is an intent(in)
+This is an intent(in) argument.

 program example_math_argd